 When the time comes for you to meet with your contact, follow these guidelines to ensure a successful experience.

-You don't have to dress up as much as you might for a job interview, but you do want to show you are taking this seriously.
-Although this is just an informational meeting, you may have the opportunity later to ask your contact to help you network into the profession.
+You don't have to dress up as much as you might for a job interview, but you want to show you are taking this seriously.
+Although this is just an informational meeting, you may have the opportunity later to ask your contact to help you network in the profession.

 If you have invited your contact out for coffee or a meal, it is appropriate and often quite appreciated if you offer to buy their item of choice.
-If they insist to cover the bill, make your offer one additional time before accepting their offer of generosity.
+If they insist on covering the bill, make your offer one additional time before accepting their offer of generosity.

 Your goal is to learn about the field through their advice and information.
 Remember, you are the interviewer and should provide the structure for your meeting.
 When you introduce yourself, you can talk briefly about who you are so that the interviewee can get to know you, but the purpose of the meeting is to learn from them.

 Occasionally, your contact will ask you if you are looking for a job.
-It is typically wise to be clear about your job search plans, but not do not willingly ask your contact for a job, because they are just getting to know you.
-Similar to dating, you want to take this relationship one step at a time.
+It is typically wise to be clear about your job search plans, but not do not willingly ask your contact for a job because they are just getting to know you.
+Like dating, you want to take this relationship one step at a time.

-People often enjoy talking about themselves and their work to give advice to rising professionals.
-Be prepared to spend more time than what was initially allotted, but check in periodically to ask how much time they have left.
+People often enjoy talking about themselves and their work to advise rising professionals.
+Be prepared to spend more time than initially allotted, but check in periodically to ask how much time they have left.
 Be appreciative of the time they have to offer, but don't overstay your welcome.